CPEN321APKGenerators/CPEN321Project/documentation/M3_Requirements_and_Design.md

 3. **Upgrade Account**
     - **Overview**:
-        1. Upgrade account using third-party payment method: The user is able to upgrade their membership to get the perks.
+        1. Upgrade account using Stripe's payment method: The user is able to upgrade their membership to attach images to their journals.
 They would be a paid user after they upgrade the account.

     - **Detailed Flow for Each Independent Scenario**:
         1. **Upgrade account using third-party payment method**:
-            - **Description**: User should be able to use third-party payment option to upgrade privileges of their account to enable adding photos and videos to journal entries.
+            - **Description**: User should be able to use Stripe's payment option to upgrade account status of their account to enable adding images to journal entries.
             - **Primary actor(s)**: User
             - **Main success scenario**:
-                1. User goes through third-party payment system
+                1. User clicks "Profile" button, enters their profile page view
+                2. User clicks "Upgrade" button beside "Account status: Free"
+                3. A payment sheet from Stripe is displayed on the profile page, and user is prompted to select their desired payment method and enter their payment information.
-                2. The payment is approved by their financial institution
+                4. The payment is approved by Stripe, and a green check mark is displayed at the bottom of the payment sheet
-                3. The user is notified their account has its privileges elevated.
+                5. The user's account status has been upgraded to "Premium".
                 It will also mention the perks that come with it and a short set of instructions.
             - **Failure scenario(s)**:
+                - 1a.
+The server failed to retrieve user's profile
+                    - 1a1.
+An error message is displayed
+                    - 1a2.
+The system prompts the user to check internet connectivity and retry
                 - 2a.
-There is an error with the third-party payment and it returns as not completed.
+The server failed to retrieve the payment-sheet resources
                     - 2a1.
-The user is notified of the transaction failure and the type high-level error if that is returned.
+An error message is displayed
+                    - 2a2.
+The system prompts the user to try upgrade their account after several hours
                 - 3a.
-The account fails to upgrade
+There is an error with the third-party payment and it returns as not completed.
                     - 3a1.
+The user is notified of the transaction failure and the type high-level error if that is returned.
+                    - 3a2.
+The system prompts the user to check their account, and prompts the user to call customer service 123-456-7890 if there is any financial lost. to call 123-456-7890
+                - 4a.
+The user's account fails to upgrade
-The system prompts the user to call 123-456-7890
+                    - 4a1.
+The system prompts the user to call customer service 123-456-7890 for support.

 ### **3.4.
 Screen Mockups**